Key Stage 1 (KS1)

 Our KS1 team

 Our team consists of teachers Mrs Greenwood and Mr Norman plus teaching assistant Mrs Rossetti.
-We are also very lucky to have specialist subject teaching support from Mr Draper (PE), Mrs Norman (music) and Mme Parker ( French).
+We are also very lucky to have specialist subject teaching support from Mr Draper (PE) and Mrs Norman (music).

 In KS1 children move from the child-initiated approach of the EYFS to more structured learning determined by the requirements of the national curriculum.
 However, that doesn't mean there's no fun!
 We incorporate active learning and a range of activities into our everyday lessons.
 For the Year 1 children, we carefully manage the transition from the EYFS to incorporate some of the elements of learning that they've been used to in Class 1, for example providing some time for 'choosing'.